sekunho/www/blog/posts/what-i-learned-from-building-a-rust-emoji-url-shortener.md

 updated_at:
 tags: ["nix", "postgresql", "rust", "axum"]
 cover: "/assets/images/posts/what-i-learned-from-building-a-rust-emoji-url-shortener/cover.png"

+custom:
+    slug: what-i-learned-from-building-a-rust-emoji-url-shortener

+    summary: |
+        Alright, that was a lot.
+I did learn a lot from this experience.
+I actually only read until chapter 10 of the Rust Book, and skipped to some parts like advanced traits, and other things.
+I really like the fact that there's a detailed book that talks about some idiomatic Rust patterns, and even the more advanced stuff, that's completely FREE.
+How crazy is that?
+My wallet is spared!
 ---

 # What I learned from building an emoji URL shortener in Rust